elenamatay/DNCDD-BQML/README.md

 - Scheduling and automate model retraining

-The code included in this repo covers the first two points + comparing the model results (average temperature forecast) with the real values (coming from the [NOAA GFS public dataset](http://console.cloud.google.com/marketplace/product/noaa-public/gfs))  in order to visualise them in LookerStudio later
+The code included in this repo covers the first two points + comparing the model results (average temperature forecast) with the real values (coming from the [NOAA GFS public dataset](http://console.cloud.google.com/marketplace/product/noaa-public/gfs))  for later visualisation in LookerStudio

 Logical order of the files:
 1. create-curated-source-table.sql